mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 )
 ```

-We can use a dedicated module to retrieve the jobs information.
+We can use a dedicated module to retrieve the job information.
 As a first operation, we want to retrieve a job by its id:

 ```kotlin
 interface Jobs {